RunestoneInteractive/RunestoneServer/source/Recursion/ConvertinganIntegertoaStringinAnyBase.rst

    Figure 3: Converting an Integer to a String in Base 10

-:ref:`ActiveCode 3 <lst_rectostr>` shows the Python code that implements the algorithm outlined above for any base between 2 and 16.
+The activecode below shows the Python code that implements the algorithm outlined above for any base between 2 and 16.

 .. _lst_rectostr: